Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 \subsection{Motivation and parameters}

 Let us first give some motivation for our model, and let $\gamma\in(0,2)$.
-The $\gamma$-LQG disk is a particularly natural $\gamma$-LQG surface, for example since it arises as the scaling limit of random planar maps with disk topology \cite{bet-mier-disk,lqg-tbm3}.
+The $\gamma$-LQG disk is a particularly natural $\gamma$-LQG surface, for example since it arises as scaling limits of random planar maps with disk topology \cite{bet-mier-disk,lqg-tbm3}.
 For concreteness, let us focus on the regular (not generalized) disk.
-As demonstrated by Miller, Sheffield, and Werner, it is natural to decorate this disk by an independent $\CLE_\kappa$ with $\kappa=\gamma^2$, which is a conformally invariant countable collection of non-crossing nested loops.
+As demonstrated by Miller, Sheffield, and Werner, it is natural to decorate this disk with an independent $\CLE_\kappa$ with $\kappa=\gamma^2$, which is a random countable collection of non-crossing nested loops whose law is conformally invariant.
 Let $h$ be the random distribution in $\D$ describing the unit boundary length $\gamma$-LQG disk and let $\Gamma$ denote the independent $\CLE_\kappa$ in $\D$.
 The field $h$ induces an area measure in $\D$ called the $\gamma$-LQG area measure which heuristically speaking has density $e^{\gamma h}$ relative to the Lebesgue area measure.
 It also induces a $\gamma$-LQG length measure along the loops of $\Gamma$.

 For finite and non-empty $A\subseteq\N$, parameters $(\sigma_B\in\R\colon B\subseteq A)$, and points $\z=(z_i\in\D\,:\,i\in A)$ sampled independently according to the $\gamma$-LQG area measure, we are interested in reweighting the law of $(h,\z,\Gamma)$ by